 High Living in Monmouth Beach

-The land on the eastside of Ocean Avenue — between what’s now the town’s two beach clubs (one private, one public) — was once vaunted real estate.
-Starting in about 1870, the nation’s rich and famous came to town seeking “exclusiveness” and preceded to build the most massive seashore mansions.
+The land on the eastside of Ocean Avenue — between today’s two beach clubs (one private, one public) — is perhaps the most prime piece of borough real estate.
+Starting around 1870, a group of East Coast worthy folks came to town seeking “exclusiveness” and preceded to build the most massive seashore mansions.
 It was there — where the modern towers now rest — that the architectural grandiosity probably started.
-For more on Monmouth Beach’s “Wooden Palaces” go — HERE.
+More on Monmouth Beach “Wooden Palaces” — HERE.

 Ultimately, three high-rise complexes with 500+ units were built in town — known as The Channel Club Tower, The Shores and The Admiralty.
 The “condominium boom” in Monmouth Beach was short lived, though; by 1972 the commissioners had reversed course and passed a moratorium on high-rise construction.

 The Shores — twin-tower, 12-story buildings (both with 66 units) — opened in September 1975.
 Construction cost was $8 million and Avenel Boulevard, Inc. of Long Branch was the developer.
 Frederick Norman Fisher of Parlin, NJ was the architect.
-In the beginning, one-bedroom units were $48,000 a two-bedroom was $72,000.
+Back then one-bedroom units were $48,000; a two-bedroom was $72,000.

 Opened in 1973, the Channel Club Tower, an 18-story, 222-unit high-rise near the Shrewsbury River banks, is the granddaddy of them all; with its own photo section — HERE.

 Today, about 40% of the Monmouth Beach population lives in multiple-family units (or condos).
-In addition to the three big tower complexes, others include the Wharfside, Monmouth Commons, Breakwater Cove, and Sands Point North and South.
+In addition to the three big tower complexes, others include the Wharfside Manor, Monmouth Commons, Breakwater Cove, and Sands Point North and South.

 The images below are devoted to the town’s Ocean Avenue high-rises: “The Shores” and “The Admiralty:”